Vindulamj/eco-drive/README.md

 5. Install dependencies `pip install -r requirements.txt`.

 ## Instructions
 `<agent_type>` is the type of the agents that can be used to control CAVs.
-Available options: RL, IDM, ECO_CACC
+Available options: RL, IDM

 `<res_dir>` is the result directory, which is where the model checkpoints, training logs, and training csv results will be saved.
 Add `render` as an argument for using `sumo-gui` instead of `sumo`.
 E.g. `python pexps/<script>.py <res_dir> render`.